 The hike starts by crossing a newly built bridge across a small stream just off the parking lot, a welcome spot at the end of the hike to catch a breath or get a quick rinse.
 The first mile of the hike is on the old road that once joined Long Lake and Tupper Lake and is still relatively well maintained and open, making for an accessible, relatively flat, initial part of the hike.
 After a little under a mile, the path turns left sharply up the first stone staircase onto a foot trail.
 Follow the red trail markers at this point.

-Midway through the final ascent after the second staircase, the mountain begins to slope down on the downslope side of the trail, offering a glimpse of the view awaiting at the top, while mossy cliffs run along the upslope side of the trail.
+Midway through the final ascent after the second staircase, the trail wraps over a steep part of the mountain and offers glimpse of the view awaiting at the top.
+Sheer mossy cliffs run along the upslope side of the trail.
 After passing between two prominent twin hemlock trees, large boulders around the path offer interesting spots for a rest (or some bouldering) after the trail’s steepest climb.

 Following a short final climb, sunlight begins to stream through the trees ahead as the trail emerges onto the summit.
 The view is vast for such a short hike, offering an overlook onto surrounding valleys and mountains, including nearby Coney Mountain, a perfect companion for a few solid hours of hiking.
 Goodman’s summit provides plenty of exposed rock for sitting, but on busy days hikers can take advantage of the small trails that trickle down the mountain’s face that lead to more secluded areas.